Jiya-code21/Brainbin/README.md

 🤝 Contributing

-Found a bug?
-Got an idea to improve the extension?
+Found a bug or have an idea to make BrainBin even better?
-Feel free to **fork** the repo, raise an issue, or create a PR!
-Contributions are always welcome.
+Feel free to **fork** this repository, open an issue, or submit a pull request.
+Your contributions and feedback are always appreciated!

 <h3 align="center">🙌 Thanks for stopping by!</h3>
 <p align="center">Loved BrainBin?
 Give it a ⭐ to show your support.</p>